-Gwenyth Wallen, RN, PhD is currently the Chief Nurse Officer of the Clinical Center Nursing Department and Tenured Senior Nurse Investigator with Nursing Research and Translational Science at the NIH Clinical Center.
+Gwenyth Wallen, RN, PhD is a Tenured Senior Nurse Investigator with Nursing Research and Translational Science at the NIH Clinical Center.
 Dr. Wallen's research focus can be categorized into four major areas: 1) health behavior in the context of health disparities and chronic care management; 2) integrative self-care approaches to pain and symptom management; 3) respondent burden as an ethical issue in clinical research and 4) mixed methodologies and measurement.
 Prior to beginning her career as a clinical nurse scientist she held advance practice roles as the Clinical Specialist for Neonatology and Clinical Manager of the Level III NICU at the Washington Hospital Center, in Washington, DC.
 Dr. Wallen also served as a post-doctoral research associate in the Department of Family Studies at the University of Maryland coordinating evaluation research for three state and local Responsible Fatherhood programs.

 Dr. Wallen is a co-chair of the Intramural Scientific Review Committee for Nursing Research.
 Extramurally, Dr. Wallen holds adjunct faculty positions in the graduate schools of nursing at the Uniformed Services University of the Health Sciences and the University of Michigan.
 She also holds an adjunct associate professor position in the Department of Behavioral and Community Health at the University of Maryland, School of Public Health.

 Dr. Wallen has a BS in Nursing from the University of Maryland, a MA in Management and Supervision from Central Michigan University, and a PhD in Health Education from the University of Maryland.
 In 2008, she completed the 2-year University of Arizona Fellowship in Integrative Medicine as part of her developing portfolio of integrative health research.